 February 18th, 2010 | Tags: , ,

-Despite that IIS 7.5 is the current stable IIS release, it is only available for servers running Windows Server 2008.
+Despite IIS 7.5 being the current stable IIS release, it is only available for servers running Windows Server 2008.
 However for the many of us who are still running Windows Server 2003 or Windows XP, IIS 6.0 is our only option.
 And many of us are still limited to that option.

 Installing FastCGI